mljs/global-spectral-deconvolution/README.md

 const data = new IsotopicDistribution('C').getGaussian();

 let peaks = gsd(data, {
-  noiseLevel: 0, // if 0, automatic noise detection
   minMaxRatio: 0.00025, // Threshold to determine if a given peak should be considered as a noise
   realTopDetection: true, // Correction of the x and y coordinates using a quadratic optimizations
   maxCriteria: true, // Are we looking for maxima or minima